ARPA-SIMC/meteosatlib/README.md

 -------

 Meteosatlib is licensed under the terms of the GNU General Public License version
-2. Please see the file COPYING for details.
+2. Please see the file LICENSE for details.